23 Dimension Reduction

 #> Cumulative Proportion 0.925 0.9777 0.9948 1.00000

 The first two dimensions account for almost 98% of the variability.
 Thus, we should be able to approximate the distance very well with two dimensions.
-We confirm this by computing the distance from first two dimensions and comparing to the original:
+We confirm this by computing the distance with just the first two dimensions and comparing to the original:

 d_approx <- dist(pca$x[, 1:2])